Department of History

 - History - Master of Arts Degree

-Professor: Mary Ailes, Pradeep Barua, Douglas Biggs, Roger Davis, Mark Ellis, Carol Lilly, Linda Van Ingen, Vernon Volpe
+Professor: Mary Ailes, Pradeep Barua, Douglas Biggs, Roger Davis, Mark Ellis, Carol Lilly, James Rohrer, Linda Van Ingen, Vernon Volpe

 Graduate Program Committee

 Volpe (Chair), Ailes, Barua, Biggs, Davis, Ellis, Koepp, Lilly, Rohrer, Steinke, Turman, Vail, Van Ingen, Wells

 HIST 800 – New Perspectives in History 3 credit hoursRecent trends in the field of the instructor's specialty, to assist teachers and to improve teaching.
 May be repeated with each new offering.

 Total Credits Allowed: 15.00